endless-hu/orm-autopilot/README.md

 $ bundle exec cucumber
 ```

 You will find test coverage reports under `coverage/`.
-Currently, the test coverage is 100% for iteration 2.
-(We excluded `channels`, `jobs`, and `mailers` in the coverage counting since we did not involve them in our app. )
+Currently, the test coverage is 100% for the final version.
+(We excluded `channels` and `mailers` in the coverage counting since we did not involve them in our app. )

-## Heroku Deployment Link:
+## Heroku Deployment Link

 https://cryptic-shore-36909-e715a94c8071.herokuapp.com/

+**Usage Notice**: Due to the high lantency of ChatGPT API call, we make it to perform in
+a background job.
+Therefore, When you submit code, you will see blank feedback.
+Please wait
+for about one minute and refresh the page to see the feedback.

 ## Repo Link